zender/rxstack/packages/async-event-dispatcher/README.md

 const event = new OrderEvent(order);
 await dispatcher.dispatch(OrderEvent.eventName, event);
 ```
-Notice that the special `OrderEvent` object is created and passed to the dispatch() method.
+Notice that the special `OrderEvent` object is created and passed to the dispatch() method
+and a promise is returned and needs to be resolved.
 Now, any listener to the `order.placed` event will receive the OrderEvent.

 ### <a name="stopping-event-flow/propagation"></a> Stopping Event Flow/Propagation